mrdcvlsc/fastify-session-better-sqlite3-store/README.md

 ## Package-Status

-*premature, there are a lot of rooms from improvement*
+*premature, there are a lot of rooms for improvement*

 -----